RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 I encourage you to take a look at the live version first to see the live tiles in action.
 All kudos to Drew Greenwell's [MetroJS] project.

-Now let's dive a littler deeper into the code by looking at the [Source].
+Now let's dive a little deeper into the code by looking at the [Source].
 As you can see it's almost the same minimal HTML5 that was introduced last time, enhanced by the files required by  [Zurb Foundation 3] and [MetroJS].